SiniNumminen/website/_posts/_blog/2017-12-12-Sceneries-from-rural-India.md

 </div>

 {% imager DC_battery_motorcycle.jpg|left|50% %}
+Locals are innovative in their energy use.
 This is an old motocycle battery which was configured by locals to power up an extra light bulb in the corridor of their house.

 <div style="clear:both;">
 ---